 If you’re looking for flexibility, a portable moving container service like PODS is likely your best bet.
 PODS’ options are ideal for anyone who wants to move at their own pace, store their things for a while, or have a less stressful moving experience without breaking the bank.

-Depending where you are and where you’re moving, you’ll either need to check pricing for PODS standard service or PODS City Service.
+Depending where you are and where you’re moving, you’ll either need to check pricing for PODS standard service or PODS City Service costs.
 For local moves, you can get a quote online or by phone.
 For long-distance moves, you need to call (877-665-7637), as there are a few more details to cover.
 Either way, you’ll also receive a written version of your quote via email.
+For a PODS moving container cost, read about which container size you’ll need based on your type of move.

 You’ve got three different options if you use PODS service.
 Here’s a rundown of them all.